First Russian-Chinese air patrol in Asia-Pacific draws shots from South Korea

 “The South Korean military took tactical action including dropping flares and firing warning shots,” the South Korean Defence Ministry said.

-A South Korean defence official told Reuters that the Russian aircraft did not respond in any threatening way.

-It left South Korean airspace but then entered it again about 20 minutes later, prompting the South Koreans to fire more warning shots.
+A South Korean defence official told Reuters a Russian A50 plane left South Korean airspace but then entered it again about 20 minutes later, prompting the South Koreans to fire more warning shots.

-Additional reporting by Josh Smith in Seoul, by Kiyoshi Takenaka, Makiko Yamazaki and Tim Kelly in Tokyo, Cate Cadell in Beijing, and Maria Kiselyova and Tom Balmforth in Moscow; Editing by Paul Tait and Mark Heinrich
+Additional reporting by Josh Smith in Seoul, by Kiyoshi Takenaka, Makiko Yamazaki and Tim Kelly in Tokyo, Cate Cadell in Beijing, and Maria Kiselyova and Tom Balmforth in Moscow, Editing by Paul Tait, Mark Heinrich, William Maclean